Find a spider by...

 male: 3-5 mm

-This is a rainforest species that tends to wander on tree trunks among streams of green tree-ants on which it feeds
+Being an obvious ant mimic this spider is a rainforest species that tends to wander on tree trunks among streams of green tree-ants on which it feeds

 Unknown but probably harmless to humans